 Boys Volleyball Woodstock Academy 3 Norwich Tech 1 WOODSTOCK Brayden Bottone was very effective behind the service line with 26 points and fellow freshman Jake Henderson was just as effective at setter with 23 assists to lead the Centaurs (3-2, 3-1 Connecticut Volleyball League) to the win.
 Woodstock Academy lost the first set to the Warriors (2-3, 2-3) 26-24 but rallied for victories of 25-18, 29-27, 25-17 over the next three sets.
 Senior Aiden Finch had 10 kills and freshman Owen Budd added nine for the Centaurs.
-Woodstock Academy 3 Computer Science Academy 0 ENFIÉLD The Centaurs celebrated the beginning of spring break for the school with a Connecticut Volleyball League win on the road.
+Woodstock Academy 3 Computer Science Academy 0 ENFIELD The Centaurs celebrated the beginning of spring break for the school with a Connecticut Volleyball League win on the road.
 Jake Henderson had 20 assists, many of those going to fellow freshman Brayden Bottone who had seven kills.
 Nate Billings added six digs for Woodstock Academy (4-2, 4-1 CVL).
-Farmington 3 Woodstock Academy 0 WOODSTOCK - The Centaurs stepped out the Connecticut Volleyball League competition and found the going a bit rough.
-Farmington swept the three sets, 25-15, 25-18, 25-16.

-Brayden Bottone and Owen Budd had seven kills each in the loss for Woodstock Academy (4-3) while Hunter Larson had seven digs.
-Woodstock Academy 3 HMTCA 0 WOODSTOCK Despite playing their third match in four days, the Centaurs were able to improve to 5-1 in the Connecticut Volleyball League and 5-3 overall with the shutout victory.
-Woodstock Academy had to hold off HMTCA in the first set, 26-24, but rolled to victory in the second, 25-13, and third, 25-12, sets.
-Senior Aiden Finch had eight kills, Jake Henderson added 15 assists and Nate Billings had six digs.
-Behind the service line, Brayden Bottone had 13 points and seven aces.
-Girls Golf Killingly/Ellis Tech 219 Woodstock Academy PUTNAM - Kendra St. Marie was medalist with a 50 for the Killingly/ Ellis Tech co-op (1-1, 1-1 Eastern Connecticut Conference) in the match at the Connecticut National Golf Club.
+Farmington 3 Woodstock Academy 0 WOODSTOCK - The Centaurs stepped out of the Connecticut Volleyball League com- Girls Golf Killingly/Ellis Tech 219 Woodstock Academy 228 PUTNAM - Kendra St. Marie was medalist with a 50 for the Killingly/ Ellis Tech co-op (1-1, 1-1 Eastern Connecticut Conference) in the match at the Connecticut National Golf Club.
 Woodstock Academy, playing in its season-opening match, was led by Reagan Scheck and Isabel Mawson who were both just one stroke back of St. Marie.
-Boys Tennis St. Bernard-Wheeler 4 Woodstock Academy 1 UNCASVILLE Centaurs coach Siana Green knew she would be missing players due to spring break and just hoped the same could be said of her opponents.
+Boys Tennis St. Bernard-Wheeler 4 Woodstock Academy 1 UNCASVILLE - Centaurs coach Siana Green knew she would be missing players due to spring break and just hoped the same could be said of her opponents.
 That turned out to be the case as neither team could field a second and third doubles team on Monday.
-But the Saints (2-0) captured the victory as Wyatt Hayes, Sam Cunningham and Zach Kobyluck took the first three singles vic- Ryan Chabot posted the only victory for the Centaurs (2-1) as he won at fourth singles.
+But the Saints (2-0) captured the victory as Wyatt Hayes, Sam Cunningham and Zach Kobyluck took the first three singles victories.
+Ryan Chabot posted the only victory for the Centaurs (2-1) as he won at fourth singles.